 You may know that I’ve spent the last year working on a creative nonfiction book about Irene Sherman, who called herself the Queen of Fairbanks.
 As I wrote, my own stories were interwoven with hers, sometimes decades apart, sometimes very similar.
 I’ve also included narrative about how I researched her story, digging up the long-lost details about Irene’s life.

 After months of deep research and amazing contributions from her old friends, I’m pleased to say the book is done.
-(But don’t rush to Barnes & Noble yet!)
-In fact, in advance of my trip in July, the Fairbanks Daily News-Miner invited folks to my speaking engagements and included some background on Irene.
+(But don’t rush to Barnes & Noble yet.)
+In fact, in advance of my trip in July, an advance piece in the Fairbanks Daily News-Miner invited folks to my speaking engagements and included some background on Irene.
 Unfortunately, readers concluded that I’d have Irene books for sale, ready to sign.
 Well, no. Over and over, in emails and in person, I apologized that the book was still an unpublished manuscript.
 Still, my heart was stirred to hear from so many people, all of them eager readers.

 A few days ago, on October 1, I met with an editor who is interested in the book, and our talks are beginning.
 At the Alaska Writer’s Guild conference that weekend, I was awarded “Most Promising Manuscript” from faculty members.
 For me, it was confirmation that the last year of travel and writing was well-spent.